ninjaserif/sage-linux-backup/README.md

 ```
 * (optional) update exclude.list to include any additional directories
 * confirm scripts have execute permissions
-  - sage-linux=backup.sh should be executable
+  - sage-linux-backup.sh should be executable
   - config.sh should be executable
   - exclude.list should be readable
 * add the following entries to cron # set timing as desired - examples below are backup at 4am on Sunday and cleanup at 6am on Sunday